jjohnson2701/EditsToISCEContainer/README.md

 JOBDIR can also be changed according to your file structure.
 A quick sketch of mine is provided at the bottom of the instructions
 Be sure the –username and –password fields have your earthdata login instead of mine. *Make a link to earthdata setup here
 ### 4. DEM setup:
+These instructions require having gdal, an open source software to both read and in some cases convert DEM's.
 The DOCKER wants a dem in  “dem.envi” format, and SRTM pixel convention.
+These instructions assume that you have access to your own DEM for processing.
 Convert the DEM (in my case, .tif files that came with geoid removed) to .envi using gdal_translate.
 ($ gdal_translate -of envi smaller_10m.tif mumbai10m.envi)

-Create an .xml file for the DEM.
-The automated gdal creation with the previous command is .aux.xml, which is not what you need.
-Use gdal2isce_xml.py, which creates an envi.xml file for you.
-($ gdal2isce_xml.py -i mumbai10m.envi)
+For SRTM pixel convention:
+Use the gdalinfo output information (from the fields on the left) to edit the provided dem xml file (fields on the right) to match your DEM.
+$gdalinfo mumbai10m.envi

+Component Name - Property Name : gdalinfo output

+coordinate1 - delta : Pixel Size [0]
+coordinate1 - starting value* : Origin [0]
+coordinate1 - size : Size [0]
+coordinate2 - delta : Pixel Size [1]
+coordinate2 - starting value* : Origin [1]
+coordinate2 - size : Size [1]
+length : Size [1]
+width : Size [0]
+FIRST_LONGITUDE : Origin [0]
+DELTA_LATITUDE : Pixel Size [1]
+FIRST_LATITUDE - Origin [1]

 Copy both the DEM and the of these files into summit, in a directory you specify to the container in the following step.
 The example has my path, which follows the infrastructure displayed at the bottom.